Our Board Members from 2019-2022 are:

 Mrs Fiona Bailey

-My name is Fiona Bailey.
-I have been on the board for the past three years in the role of Treasurer and took up the role of Chairperson at the beginning of this year.
+I have been on the board for the past six years in the role of Treasurer and the role of Chairperson for the last three years.

 Ms Rachel Makata